 Want to start a religious discussion?
 Start asking your teammates whether or not you should mock static method calls.
 It's debatable if this is an absolute no-go or sometimes a last resort.
 I agree that you should rethink your implementation if you find yourself googling: Mocking static calls Java.
 On the other side, there are still valid use cases where this approach is considerable.
 In the past, PowerMock was the most popular solution for this problem in Java.
-With version 3.4.0 Mockito now also supports mocking static methods.
+Starting with version 3.4.0, Mockito now supports mocking static methods.

 PS: Before arguing with your co-workers, read through the different opinions around mocking static methods at the corresponding GitHub issue from Mockito.